The Crow (fairy tale)

+The Crow is a Slavic fairy tale of Polish origin.
+Scholars relate it to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband: a human maiden marries an animal that is a prince in disguise, breaks a taboo and loses him, and she has to seek him out.

+Publication

-The Crow is a Slavic fairy tale of Polish origin, translated by Hermann Kletke as Die Krähe, in his folktale compilation Märchensaal aller Völker.
-Andrew Lang included it in The Yellow Fairy Book.
+The tale was originally published by Polish author Kazimierz Władysław Wójcicki, with the title Zaklęty w wronę ("Enchantment into a Raven").
+It was later translated to German by Hermann Kletke as Die Krähe ("The Crow"), in his folktale compilation Märchensaal aller Völker.
+Anthony Montalba published it in English as The Enchanted Crow, while Andrew Lang included it in The Yellow Fairy Book with the title The Crow.

 Synopsis

 A king has three beautiful daughters, although the youngest of them is the most admired.
 While walking in a garden near the ruins of a castle, the youngest princess comes upon a crow that has been badly wounded.
 Noticing that the princess pities it, the crow reveals to her that he is a prince enchanted into taking the form of a crow for seven years.
 However, should the princess agree to live in the one remaining room of the castle and sleep on the golden bed each night without making a sound, she might free him.
 He warns her that if she does not obey this, his suffering will be doubled.

 The princess agrees and moves into the ruined castle.
 Every night at midnight, wicked ghosts appear and threaten her until dawn, yet in spite of her terror she makes no sound.
 One of her visiting sisters attempts to sleep in the golden bed herself, yet is so terrified by the apparitions she screams; the youngest princess insists on being alone after this incident.
 The princess continues on with her silence, and notices that each day the grateful crow looks and claims to be doing better than before.

 After two years of this, the crow informs her that, to complete her task, the princess must find work as a servant for one year.
 She succeeds, but is treated poorly by her new master.
 As the year comes to an end, the prince regains his human form and marries the princess.
 They return to live in the ruined castle, which has now been fully restored.